Marketing Year 2017/18

 World durum production in 2017/18 is estimated by Strategie Grains at 34.6Mt, down more than 3Mt from the high levels of 2016/17.
 This production fall was mainly recorded in the major durum exporting countries (Canada, USA and the EU), conversely, the main importing countries (Morocco, Tunisia and Algeria) recorded increased production.

 Strategie Grains predicts global demand for durum to be down 2mt year-on -year.
-Due to the smaller global harvest and better-quality grain, demand for durum wheat for use in the animal feed sector has reduced.
+Due to the smaller global harvest and better-quality grain, quantities used in the animal feed sector is expected to reduce.
 However, durum wheat use in food production for humans is projected to rise slightly.
-The increase in demand largely stems from higher consumption in North Africa of their self-produced grain.
+The increase in demand stems from higher consumption in North Africa of their self-produced grain.

 Marketing year 2018/19